Competitive Dance Should Be Embraced As A Team Sport By Schools

 Sure, some kids do!
 But your childhood interests do not pass down genetically to your offspring (I don’t think that’s even an aspect of Lamarckism!)

-At the East Haven CT dance competition I attended, I saw one dance studio do a routine to “Taki Taki”, after which a forklift was required to lift my jaw off the floor.
+At one dance competition I attended, I saw a dance studio do a routine to “Taki Taki”, after which a forklift was required to lift my jaw off the floor.
 There were 20-30 dancers, all in sync, all giving 150% effort to their dance coordination like their lives depended on it, and it felt as if I was watching something on Broadway.
 Yet, these were high school girls doing this.
-I’m not allowed to share video, but picture this routine, with way more choreography, performed at 3x speed of this video; and this team didn’t even win!
+I’m not allowed to share videos, but picture this routine, with way more choreography, performed at 3x the speed of this video, and this team didn’t even win!

 Don’t tell me competitive dance isn’t a team sport.

-My daughter has learned teamwork, agility, coordination, everything I would ever want her to learn through traditional American sports.
-She will learn determination, patience, and the importance of understanding that there is no such thing in dance, or in life, as hero ball.
+My daughter has learned teamwork, agility, and coordination—everything I would ever want her to learn through traditional American sports.
+She will also learn determination, patience, and the importance of understanding that there is no such thing in dance or in life as hero ball.

-All parents should embrace dance, but schools should also embrace it.
-Yes, there are dance squads at many high schools, but they usually serve as the warmup act to football or basketball games.
+All parents should embrace dance, but more schools should as well.
+Yes, there are dance squads at many high schools, but they too often serve as the warmup act for football or basketball games.

 This isn’t enough.

-Football players should be serving as the warmup act to dance competitions, particularly hip-hop dance competitions, at least in some areas.
+At least in some areas, football players should serve as the warmup act for dance competitions, particularly hip-hop dance competitions.

 You think I’m kidding, but I’m not.